 It integrates math, science, and reading; it’s a win all around.

-Financial literacy isn’t in the curriculum of many schools, but after standardized testing is a great time to include lessons in some fashion.
+Financial literacy isn’t in the curriculum of many schools, but after state testing season is a great time to teach a few lessons on this topic.

-Making a budget, running a class store, learning about taxes – these are all fun activities that teach the basics of financial literacy.
+Making a budget, running a classroom economy, learning about simple taxes – all are fun activities that teach the basics of financial literacy.

 To get started, have a look at these financial literacy lesson plans.

 With time capsules, students fill a shoebox with artifacts that they want to remember about the school year.

 In a year or two, they open the box and reflect on the pieces contained in the box.

 If you work in a school where the kids are not highly mobile, keep the shoe boxes somewhere in your classroom if space allows.

 At the end of the following school year, give the boxes to your previous students’ current teachers for students to open.